-As it is a low growing weed, you’ll most likely notice darker patches of ‘grass’ in your lawn that appear thicker and will be resilient to a lawn mower.
-Following this, the weed will start to sprout buds that should make it more apparent that it is not welcome in your lawn!
-As Poa Annua typically grows in clumps, your first course of action should be to remove it by hand as best you can.
-This means actually digging the clump out.
-After this has been removed, you may wish to add quality top soil to level the area out and to eradicate any chance of the wretched weed grass returning!
+As it is a low-growing weed, you’ll most likely notice darker patches of ‘grass’ in your lawn that appear thicker and will be resilient to a lawn mower.
+This weed will start to sprout buds that should make it more apparent that it is not welcome on your lawn!
+As Poa Annua typically grows in clumps, your first action should be to remove it by hand as best you can.
+This means digging the clump out.
+After removing this, you may wish to add quality topsoil to level the area out and eradicate any chance of the wretched weed grass returning!

-Damping off can be caused by various soil-borne fungi including Pythium, Phytophthora, Rhizoctonia and Fusarium, which cause seedlings to collapse and decay or ‘damp off’.
-There are two forms of damping off; pre-emergence where seedling fail to emerge and post emergence where seedlings collapse and are often submerged in a white fungal growth.This disease can spread rapidly so it is best to treat the area as soon as possible.
-Unfortunately, there is no cure for seedlings should they become infected, so try to avoid sowing seed too closely together as this can increase the risk of damping off.
-Scarification and aeration will also help prevent the fungi from gathering at the roots grass and plants.
+Damping off can be caused by various soil-borne fungi, including Pythium, Phytophthora, Rhizoctonia and Fusarium.
+This will cause seedlings to collapse and decay or ‘damp off’.
+There are two forms of damping off.
+Pre-emergence, where seedlings fail to emerge and post-emergence, where seedlings collapse and are often submerged in a white fungal growth.This disease can spread rapidly, so treating the area as soon as possible is best.
+Unfortunately, there is no cure for seedlings should they become infected.
+But you can try to avoid sowing seeds too closely together, as this can increase the risk of damping off.
+Scarification and aeration will also help prevent the fungi from gathering at the roots of grass and plants.

-Red Thread is a disease often found in lawns across the UK in late summer and autumn.
-At first, this looks like bleached patches of grass which later take on a pink tinge.
-If you take a closer look in damp weather, you will find small red needle-like growths amongst the grass blades, which give the disease it’s common name.
-Red thread won’t kill the turf, but it is unsightly until the bleached patches recover.
+Red Thread is a disease often found in the UK's lawn in late summer and autumn.
+At first, this looks like bleached patches of grass, which later take on a pink tinge.
+You will notice small red needle-like growths amongst the grass blades in damper weather, which give the disease its common name.
+The red thread won’t kill the turf, but it is unsightly until the bleached patches recover.
 If you notice these symptoms on your lawn, the best course of action is to apply a nitrogen-rich fertiliser.

-Fusarium Patch, sometimes called snow mould, is a common fungal disease that can occur in autumn or early spring after long lying snow has melted.
+Fusarium Patch, sometimes called snow mould, is a common fungal disease that can occur in autumn or early spring after long-lying snow has melted.
 The first sign that you may have trouble is a small patch of yellowing grass which increases in size to about 1ft across.
-Multiple patches may form and merge together effecting a large area.Curing this disease can be quite difficult so steps should be taken to prevent infection.
-Avoid walking on the lawn if there is heavy frost or snow on it, spike the turf regularly and don’t apply a nitrogen rich fertiliser in late autumn and winter.
+Multiple patches may form and merge, affecting a large area.Curing this disease can be difficult, so steps should be taken to prevent infection.
+Avoid walking on the lawn if there is heavy frost or snow on it, spike the turf regularly and don’t apply a nitrogen-rich fertiliser in late autumn and winter.

 Fairy Ring Mushrooms